FAQ

 Bubba Bat plays every Wednesday from 5:30pm to 7pm at Town Hall/Green Street.

-Coach Pitch practices two days a week in the evening m at Town Hall/Green Street.
+Coach Pitch practices two days a week in the evening at Town Hall/Green Street.
 Practice schedules are selected by our volunteer coaches.
 Games are on Saturday later in the morning and early afternoon on Hopping Field located at Bialek Park (parking entrance off of Kimball Ave).

 AAA schedules is determined individually for each team.
 AAA teams play and practice mainly on Hopping Field at Bialek Park (parking entrance off of Kimball Ave).
 AAA typically meets four times a week, with a midweek game (typically on Tuesday or Wednesday), a Saturday afternoon game, and two midweek practices.
 Practice schedules are chosen by our volunteer coaches.